Sex Offense Charges: What Every Defendant Needs to Know [2026]

 "What if the accusation is false?"

 False allegations are a documented reality in sex offense cases.
-Research shows they contribute to 45% of sexual assault wrongful convictions.
+Research shows they are a significant factor in sexual assault wrongful convictions.
 Your defense attorney will investigate the accuser's motive, examine the consistency of their statements over time, look for contradictory evidence, and retain experts who can testify about memory contamination and suggestive interviewing techniques.
-The defense does not need to prove the accusation is false — the prosecution must prove it's true, beyond a reasonable doubt.
+The defense does not need to prove the accusation is false, the prosecution must prove it's true, beyond a reasonable doubt.

 "How long will this take?"